timesize/monster-oop/02-express-mongo-crud/mongoose-reference-populate/27-28/README.md

 	developer: String,
 	released: Date,
 	// I'm telling consoles to EXPECT references to Console documents
-	consoles: [ {
+	consoles: [
+	    {
                 type: Schema.Types.ObjectId,
                 ref: 'Console'
+            }
-  } ]
+        ]
 });
 ```

 The `Game Schema` above describes an actual videogame such as Super Mario Bros., MegaMan, Final Fantasy, and Skyrim.

-Note the specific code on line 7 within the `[]` brackets.
+Note the specific code starting on line 7 within the `[]` brackets.
 With the brackets, we're letting the Game Schema know that each game will have an array called `consoles` in it.
 Inside the `[]`, we're describing what kind of elements will go inside a game's `consoles` array as we work with the database.
 In this case we are telling the Game Schema that we will be filling the `consoles` array with ObjectIds, which is the type of that big beautiful `_id` that Mongo automatically generates for us.

 If you forgot, it looks like this: `55e4ce4ae83df339ba2478c6`.
 That's what's going on with `type: Schema.Types.Objectid`.